-Over the past year, I’ve had the opportunity to provide mentorship to college students at USC through the school’s entrepreneurship program.
+Over the past several years, I’ve had the opportunity to provide mentorship to college students at USC through the school’s entrepreneurship program.
 As I work with these students on their first business ideas, there’s a question I ask in almost every conversation:

 How is your business different?

 For first time entrepreneurs, and often experienced ones too, it’s easy to get tunnel vision around your product or service.

 When thinking this way, we tend to oversimplify our customers’ lives.
 We focus only on the parts of their lives that are relevant to our business.
 When you look through that lens, it sounds easy to get someone’s attention.

 But people are insanely complex.
 And the world is full of noise.